matthiasmullie/cauditor/README.md

 Charts will be drawn using [d3.js](http://d3js.org/) and [d3plus.js](http://d3plus.org/), which are in data/js/vendor/*

-assets/js/Caudit.js is an easy entrypoint to draw the charts.
+assets/js/Cauditor.js is an easy entrypoint to draw the charts.
-`Caudit` takes the path to a visualization in the constructor.
+`Cauditor` takes the path to a visualization in the constructor.
 `.draw` takes a selector (element to draw the chart to) and a visualization object.

 All of the chart types have their own constructors: assets/js/visualizations/Abstract.js is the abstract class that all vizualizations should inherit from.
-They'll take a Caudit.Data object in the constructor.
+They'll take a Cauditor.Data object in the constructor.

 Currently, the only chart type is a treemap, so all charts are in data/js/visualizations/treemap/*, where Abstract.js defines the shared treemap-type code among all these type of charts.